hexmind/ru102j/README.md

 How to Start the RediSolar Application
 ---

+`java -jar target/redisolar-1.0.jar server config.yml`

 ### When using Redis on localhost, port 6379 with no password:

 1. Run `mvn package` to build your application.
 2. Load the sample data: `java -jar target/redisolar-1.0.jar load`.
 If you want to erase everything in Redis before loading the data, use `java -jar target/redisolar-1.0.jar load --flush true`, but be aware that this will delete ALL keys in your Redis database.
-3. To check that your application is running enter url `http://localhost:8081`, substituting `localhost` for the hostname that you're running the application on if necessary.
+3. To check that your application is running enter url `http://localhost:8082`, substituting `localhost` for the hostname that you're running the application on if necessary.

 ### When using Redis on another host, port or with a password: